Equipment

 FuelRackResized2.JPG

 For those wishing to extend the range of their machines, a fuel rack is a great way to go.
 For this particular rack, you can fit 3 VP Racing fuel cans on the back of your Seadoo to increase your range by about 67 miles (108 km).
 For some tours, extending the range means not having to need a marina along a remote area to refuel.
 For other tours, it means paying for fuel at regular gas station prices and not marina prices.
-This can mean savings of up to $30 per day depending on the ride. they may need to be custom made locally or you can find a few dealers on the web that make them as a hobby in their garages.
+This can mean savings of up to $30 per day depending on the ride.
+They may need to be custom made locally, from a few dealers on the web, or even on Amazon.

 SUNSCREEN